 A lawmaker's solution for marriage debate: Remove the state

-There are 3 comments on the Star Tribune story from 17 hrs ago, titled A lawmaker's solution for marriage debate: Remove the state.
-In it, Star Tribune reports that:
+There are 3 comments on the The Progress story from 16 hrs ago, titled A lawmaker's solution for marriage debate: Remove the state.
+In it, The Progress reports that:

 A Missouri Republican saw last year's debate over a proposed constitutional amendment that would have protected businesses that deny services to same-sex couples bring lawmakers to tears and grind legislative work to a halt.
 His potential solution: Take state government out of marriage completely.